metriport/metriport/.github/PULL_REQUEST_TEMPLATE/feature.md

 ### Metrics

 _[Plan ahead how we are going to monitor your changes.
-Add images of metrics.
 If a metric is not applicable, explain why.]_

 - [ ] Alarms _[Alarms trigger PagerDuty.
 These should only happen when there's a significant issue with the platform - they require immediate action.
 This is the most important metric, but also let's be careful if it's really immediate action or just asap (alert).]_